Advertiser Disclosure

 Business Platinum Card from American Express

 Not surprisingly, the Business Platinum Card from American Express remains among the cream of the crop.
+Fortunately, the welcome offer was recently bumped up to 150,000 points.

-Currently, the card offers Canada’s most sizeable total welcome bonus: 80,000 points upon spending $15,000 in the first three months, and another 40,000 in the second year.
+Currently, the card offers Canada’s most sizeable total welcome bonus: 110,000 points upon spending $15,000 in the first three months, and another 40,000 in the second year.

 While this premium Amex card comes with a high annual fee of $799, it’s offset by the value of the large signup bonus alone.

-Plus, you may even find long-term value in keeping the card thanks to its best-in-class perks, including extensive lounge access, comprehensive travel insurance, $200 annual travel credit, and generous refer-a-friend bonuses
+Plus, you may even find long-term value in keeping the card thanks to its best-in-class perks, including extensive lounge access, comprehensive travel insurance, $200 annual travel credit, and generous refer-a-friend bonuses.

 If you’re looking to rack up points quickly, the Business Platinum Card from American Express is without a doubt a great place to start, as long as you can meet the beefy minimum spending requirement.